Deksha1/Scotland-Food-Environment/README.md

 ****Food environment in Scotland****

-The aim of this analysis is to characterize the food environment across Scotland and how the food environment varies by neighbourhood deprivation.
+The aim of this analysis was to characterise the food environment across Scotland and how the food environment varies by neighbourhood deprivation.

 ***Data Files***